OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ## Task List

-:fa-check-square: Expand TOC Headers to all levels and place TOCs in a seperate tab for each section/page.
+:fa-square: Expand TOC Headers to all levels and place TOCs in a seperate tab for each section/page.

 ##